strawberrymusicplayer/strawberry/3rdparty/README.md

 by Strawberry to identify audio files.
 It is important that it is kept up-to-date for Strawberry to function correctly.

-It is kept in 3rdparty because there currently is no offical release of TagLib with the features and bugfixes that are in the official repository.
+It is kept in 3rdparty because there currently is no official release of TagLib with the features and bugfixes that are in the official repository.
 And also because some distros use older, or unpatched versions.

 There is a bug in the latest version (1.11.1) corrupting Ogg files,